-The PDA100A2 is an amplified, switchable-gain, Silicon (Si) detector designed for detection of light signals ranging from 320 nm to 1100 nm.
+The PDA36A2 is an amplified, switchable-gain, Silicon (Si) detector designed for detection of light signals ranging from 350 to 1100 nm.
 An eight-position rotary switch allows the user to vary the gain in 10 dB steps.
-A buffered output drives 50 $\Omega$ load impedances up to 5 V. The PDA100A2 housing includes a removable threaded coupler (SM1T1) and retainer ring (SM1RR) that is compatible with any number of Thorlabs 1" threaded accessories.
+A buffered output drives 50 $\Omega$ load impedances up to 5 V. The PDA36A2 housing includes a removable threaded coupler (SM1T1) and retainer ring (SM1RR) that is compatible with any number of Thorlabs 1" threaded accessories.
 This allows convenient mounting of external optics, light filters, apertures, as well as providing an easy mounting mechanism using Thorlabs' cage assembly accessories.
-Also included is a $\pm 12$ V power supply.